Gary Paulsen: Careers

 Much of what is known about Paulsen's life was revealed in the prologues and epilogues of his own books.
 In The Quilt, one of a series of three novels based on summers spent with his grandmother, Paulsen recounts what a tremendous influence his grandmother had on him.
 It is difficult to say how factual an autobiography The Quilt is intended to be, as Paulsen is supposed to have been six years old in this story and yet he made references to events found in Eastern Sun, which is supposed to have been set later.
 He also refers to himself, in this book, in the third person and only as "the boy".

 Much of Paulsen's work features the outdoors and highlights the importance of nature.
-He often uses "coming of age" themes in his novels, where a character masters the art of survival in isolation as a rite of passage to manhood and maturity.
+He often uses "coming of age" themes in his novels, where a character masters the art of survival in isolation as a "(w)rite" of passage to manhood and maturity.
 He was critical of technology and has been called a Luddite.

 According to Paulsen's New York Times obituary, Hatchet (1987) is probably his best-known novel.
 Other well-known works include Dogsong (1985) and The Winter Room (1989).

-The ALA Margaret Edwards Award recognizes one writer and a particular body of work for a "significant and lasting contribution to young adult literature".
+The American Library Association (ALA) Margaret Edwards Award recognizes one writer and a particular body of work for a "significant and lasting contribution to young adult literature".
 Paulsen won the annual award in 1997, when the panel cited six books published from 1983 to 1990: Dancing Carl, Hatchet (first in the series), The Crossing, The Winter Room, Canyons, and Woodsong.
-The citation noted that "[t]he theme of survival is woven throughout, whether it is living through a plane crash or living in an abusive, alcoholic household" and emphasized Hatchet in particular for "encompassing a survival theme in all its aspects, physical as well as psychological".
+The citation noted that "the theme of survival is woven throughout, whether it is living through a plane crash or living in an abusive, alcoholic household" and emphasized Hatchet in particular for "encompassing a survival theme in all its aspects, physical as well as psychological".

 Three of Paulsen's books were runners-up for the Newbery Medal, the premier ALA annual book award for children's literature: Dogsong, Hatchet, and The Winter Room.